budget-munchies/budget-munchies.github.io/index.md

 [Budget Munchies](https://github.com/budget-munchies)

 # Mockup ideas
-Landing page,
+* Landing page
-User home page,
+* User home page
-Admin home page,
+* Admin home page
-User profile page,
+* User profile page
-Add Recipe page,
+* Add Recipe page
-Filter/browse recipes Page,
+* Filter/browse recipes Page
-Vendor info page
+* Vendor info page

 # Possible Extras
-Maps for locating vendors,
+* Maps for locating vendors
-Ratings and review system for recipes,
+* Ratings and review system for recipes
-Ratings and review system for vendors,
+* Ratings and review system for vendors
-Notification system for vendors when new items are posted in recipes so they can update their listing to indicate whether they stock it or not, Notification system when price for a recipe drops substantially (i.e. a vendor puts an item on sale.)
+* Notification system for vendors when new items are posted in recipes so they can update their listing to indicate whether they stock it or not
+* Notification system when price for a recipe drops substantially (i.e. a vendor puts an item on sale.)

 # Team
 [Sydney](https://sydney-c7.github.io), [Kieran](https://kieran-k.github.io), [Marissa](https://marissahalim.github.io), [Nanami](https://nakimoto.github.io)